 - Try to find a friend who is willing to be your “cultural informant” and help you understand customs, social rules, slang sayings, etc.

 - If you are struggling, ask for help.
 Talk to family, friends, teachers or advisors.
-U of S students may also talk to counsellors at Student Counselling Services when they need help managing difficult situations or dealing with stress.
+U of S students may also talk to counsellors at the Student Wellness Centre when they need help managing difficult situations or dealing with stress.
 Services are free for all students and appointments are booked by phone or in person.
 Services are confidential.